 The Shaftesbury Theatre opened as The Princes Theatre on Boxing Day in 1911 with a production of The Three Musketeers.
 It is the most recent theatre to be built on Shaftesbury Avenue, and is the largest independent theatre in West End.
 Under new management, the theatre had its name changed to the Shaftesbury Theatre in 1962, reopening with the Broadway musical How to Succeed in Business Without Really Trying.

 Despite damage to its ceiling in 1973, the theatre reopened the next year and hosted a long line of musical productions, the most successful of which was Hairspray, which ran for almost three years.
 The theatre also witnessed the incredible show, The Illusionists, starring seven world leading magicians including the UK’s Jamie Raven.
 The latest musical, Motown the Musical opened in March of 2016 and is still enjoying immense success.
 Also, here’s a handy link to the seat availability and real time prices for different seats/dates for Motwon The Musical London on Headout.
+The Illusionists: Direct from Broadway is the show that's set to electrify audiences later this year at Shaftesbury Theatre.

 Address: 29 Shaftesbury Ave, Soho, London W1D 7ES, UK